kabtoffe/xrm-powershell-advanced-function-generator/README.md

 ```

-Right now only strings and picklists are supported.
+Right now only strings and picklists are supported with more to come.
 Check the test file to see an example how to call the generator.
+There are templates for Get- and Set-operations.
+This is very much a work in progress.
+When I have all the CRUD-templates done I will update this readme to be better.